Vaaranam Aayiram

-The film illustrates Surya, an Indian Army Major who learns about his father's death when he is on a rescue mission.
-He then starts reminiscing about the bond he shared with his father and the stories related to him.
-The storyline is inspired from Menon's life, when he heard the news about his father's death back in 2007, also serving as a tribute to him.
-Filmed across India and United States, Vaaranam Aayiram had been under production since November 2006 and was completed in August 2008.
-The film was theatrically released on 14 November 2008, after multiple postponements and opened to critical acclaim and praise for Suriya's performance.
+The film illustrates Suriya, an Indian Army Major who learns about his father Krishnan's death when he is on a rescue mission.
+He then starts reminiscing about the bond he shared with Krishnan and the stories related to him.
+The storyline was inspired by Menon's life, when he heard the news about his father's death back in 2007, also serving as a tribute to him.
+Filmed across India and the United States, Vaaranam Aayiram had been under production since November 2006 and was completed in August 2008.
+The film was theatrically released on 14 November 2008, after multiple postponements, and opened to critical acclaim, with praise for Suriya's dual role performance and Harris Jayaraj's soundtrack.
 Further, the film also became a commercial success, eventually becoming the biggest hit in Suriya's career at that time.
 It won a number of awards, including the National Film Award for Best Feature Film in Tamil.
+The film has attained cult status over time.

 Plot

-An elderly Krishnan vomits blood and passes away at his house.
-His son Suriya, an Indian Army Major, is on his way to Kashmir on a rescue mission to rescue a journalist kidnapped by terrorists.
-He learns of his father's demise and tearfully reminisces memories of his past with his father.
+After an elderly Krishnan returns home from a haircut, he vomits blood in the bathroom and dies.
+His son Suriya, a Major in the Indian Army, is on the way to Kashmir on a rescue mission to save a journalist kidnapped by terrorists.
+He learns of his father's sudden death and tearfully reminisces about his past with him.

-Krishnan and Malini are both students at Madras Christian College in the 1970s.
-They fall in love and later get married; Suriya and his sister Shriya are born.
-Krishnan and Suriya get along more as friends than a father-son duo.
-Years later, after completing his exams in Trichy, Suriya meets Meghna on a train back home and falls head over heels for her, but Meghna doesn't believe in love at first sight.
-Suriya soon learns that she is leaving for California to pursue her master's degree.
+Flashback to where we see a young Krishnan and Malini who were both students at Madras Christian College in the 1970s.
+They fall in love and later get married and have two kids named Suriya and Shriya.
+Krishnan and Suriya get along more as friends than as a father-son duo.
+Years later, after Suriya completes his exams in Tiruchirappalli, he meets the beautiful Meghna on a train back home and falls head over heels for her, but she does not believe in love at first sight.
+He goes to her house & tries again to fall in love with her but then he soon learns that she is leaving for California to pursue her master's degree.

-Meanwhile, Krishnan suffers his first heart attack due to chain smoking.
-Reality strikes Suriya that he needs to be responsible in order to take care of his family.
+Meanwhile, back at the home front, Krishnan suffers his first heart attack due to chain smoking.
+Reality strikes and Suriya realizes that he needs to step up and be responsible in order to take care of his family.
 He starts a design firm with his friends and also performs at concerts to earn money.
-Suriya and his sister earn enough to complete their father's dream home.
+Both Suriya and Shriya earn enough to complete their father's dream home.
 Later, taking his father's advice, Suriya tracks down Meghna in San Francisco.
-Though surprised by his presence, Meghna makes him stay with her.
+Though surprised by his presence, she makes him stay with her.
 She eventually starts to fall in love with him.
-Convinced that Suriya is the right guy and also because her father would accept a person like him, Meghna proposes to Suriya much to his and his family's delight.
+Convinced that he is the right guy and also because her father would accept a person like him, she proposes to Suriya much to his and his family's delight.
 She then leaves for Oklahoma City on a project.
-However, the Oklahoma City bombing takes place, in which Meghna is killed, leaving Suriya hysterical and heartbroken.
+As he travels to surprise her, she dies in the Oklahoma City bombing, leaving Suriya depressed and heartbroken.